lubuntu-team/manual/source/3/3.2/3.2.10/monitor_settings.rst

 -------
 Lubuntu ships with version 0.14.1 of monitor settings.

-How to launch
+How to Launch
 -------------

-To launch monitor settings from the menu :menuselection:`Preferences --> LXQt settings --> Monitor settings`.
+To launch Monitor Settings from the menu :menuselection:`Preferences --> LXQt settings --> Monitor settings`.
 From LXQt Configuration Center press the button for monitor settings that looks like a desktop monitor or run

 .. code::